 Method 1: Reconnect the Drive

 Removing the drive and reconnecting it may be all you need.
-For instance, if Windows says your external hard drive is corrupted and unreadable, it may be due to a loose or temperamental cable.
+For instance, if Windows says the disk structure is corrupted and unreadable on your external hard drive, it may be due to a loose or temperamental cable.

 Should this not work, consider trying the drive in another machine too, as this may isolate the problem to your machine rather than your drive.